 Specific responsibilities of the ACIPN Committee include but are not limited to:

 - Form a Peer Review Board, when called upon, to evaluate any considered membership revocations or suspensions.
 The Peer Review Board shall be selected by the Clinical Director and Network Coordinator where at least one member be representative of the given agency the member in question is affiliated.
-For incidents involving clinical issues, the Board must consist of the Clinical Director and two other active members and refer to the procedures as set forth in the ICISF-Canada CISM Best Practices & Procedures Manual; Section 6.5 Peer Review Procedures page 57.
-For non-clinical issues, any three active Board members will do, as well as refer to the procedures as set forth in the ACIPN Best Practices & Procedures Manual; Section 6.5 Peer Review Procedures page 57.
+For incidents involving clinical issues, the Board must consist of the Clinical Director and two other active members and refer to the procedures as set forth in the ICISF-Canada CISM Best Practices & Procedures Manual; Section 6.5 Peer Review Board Procedures page 67.
+For non-clinical issues, any three active Board members will do, as well as refer to the procedures as set forth in the ICISF-Canada, Inc. Best Practices & Procedures Manual; Section 6.5 Peer Review Procedures page 67.

 - Coordinate complaint resolutions

 - Identify and report any gaps in the provision of peer support

 - Identify and report quality status and recommend quality improvements

 As the governing body, the ICISF-Canada shall make final decisions related to the operations, functions, finances, and role of the ACIPN in accordance to the bylaws and activity of incorporation.